shnewto/sheas.blog/posts/2018-rust-impl-period.md

 [PolySync](https://polysync.io/) is
 [a friend of Rust](https://www.rust-lang.org/en-US/friends.html) and we've been moving from _using_ Rust to _favoring_ it.
-My experience with the language at work drove me to explore the ecosystem independently and to eventually to write Rust for myself, outside of work.
-I'm proud of a recently published crate [bnf](https://crates.io/crates/bnf), a library for parsing Backus–Naur form context-free grammars.
-Participating in _the impl period_ is something I'm proud of as well.
+My experience with the language at work drove me to explore the ecosystem independently and to eventually write Rust for myself, outside of work.
+I'm happy about a recently published crate [bnf](https://crates.io/crates/bnf) (a library for parsing Backus–Naur form context-free grammars) and really satisfied with my experience participating in _the impl period_.

 ## A quickchecking crate